 NASI has undertaken several important research works/projects led by its Distinguished Chairs and the Senior/Hony.
 Scientists (as Prof. G. Padmanaban, former Director, Indian Institute of Science, Bangalore; Prof. V. M. Katoch, former DG, ICMR; Prof. Ashok Misra, former Director, IIT Bombay, Prof. Amit Ghosh, former Director, CSIR-IMTECH; Prof. Satya Deo, former Vice-Chancellor & Emeritus Scientist, HRI, and many others), aimed towards the development of science in general and the society, in particular.
 Due to their noteworthy contributions, the NASI has been recognised as SIRO by the DSIR, Ministry of Science & Technology, GoI.
 The detailed reports have been sent to the DST (as a part of the Annual Reports of NASI); and also available on the website of NASI- www.nasi.nic.in

 S&T Entrepreneurship development

-- Training programs for entrepreneurs – To inculcate the spirit of entrepreneurship in the youth and in line with the National Mission Programmes of Skill Development and Start Up India, NASI organised programmes with ‘Hands-on training’ at Lucknow and Mahendragarh this year.
-Young, potential candidates interested in entrepreneurship benefited from these programmes.
+Training programs for entrepreneurs – To inculcate the spirit of entrepreneurship in the youth and in line with the National Mission Programmes of Skill Development and Start Up India, NASI organised programmes with ‘Hands-on training’ at Lucknow, Chitrakoot, Mahendragarh and other places.

 Science Education Programmes in joint collaboration with National Science Academies